-The Chairman of the Board of Directors is a permanent invitee to the meetings of Sustainable Development Committee.
+The Chairman of the Board of Directors is a permanent invitee to the meetings of the Sustainable Development Committee.

-The Chairman and the Deputy Chairman of the Supervisory Board are permanent invitees to the Sustainable Development Committee meetings.
+The Chairman and the Deputy Chairman of the Supervisory Board are permanent invitees to the meetings of the Sustainable Development Committee.